-The Company intends to focus future efforts in Uzbekistan on developing new contracts such as the Chegara PEC or on potential exploration activities.
-The North Urtabulak impairment must be taken in the context of the new projects which the Company is now developing in Uzbekistan.
-The North Urtabulak project is a late stage re-development and incremental production project on an old field, and the Company has used this project as a base to develop additional projects and a significant business presence in Uzbekistan.
-Currently these new projects include the Chegara PEC (Chegara is a much less developed producing field) and the potential exploration block in the North Ustyurt basin (which is south of the Doris discovery in Kazakhstan and which the Company believes has considerable exploration potential).
+The Company intends to focus future efforts in Uzbekistan on developing new contracts such as the Chegara PEC and on potential exploration activities.
+The North Urtabulak project is a late stage rehabilitation and incremental production project on an old field, and the Company has used this project as a base to develop additional projects and a significant business presence in Uzbekistan.
+Currently, these new projects include the Chegara PEC and a potential exploration block in the North Ustyurt basin (which is south of the Tethys Doris discovery in Kazakhstan and which the Company believes has considerable exploration potential).